IGHTello/TelloDroneLib/Documentation/protocol.md

 # App-Drone Communication Protocol
 The protocol was reversed mainly by reverse-engineering the app, and also some network sniffing of actual sent packets.
 Note that in the rest of this document structs are encoded in LE, and all structs are packed.
-Sizes of fields are denoted by `uN` where N is the number of bits.
+Sizes of fields are denoted by `uN` where N is the number of bits (or `iN` if the field is signed).
 If N is not divisble by 8, it is part of a bitfield.

 ## Channels of Communication